Applied Behavior Analysis

 Plan of Study (iPOS)

-Course Sequences
+Course Sequence/Schedule

-If circumstances find you needing to veer from the recommended course sequence, please review the ABA Course Availability Grid to determine when courses are offered.
-Since courses are not offered each semester and the schedule is subject to change, we invite you to schedule an advising appointment to devise an altered course sequence together.
+It is important to discuss any variation from the recommended schedule with an academic advisor.
+The complete list of required coursework for the program, in no particular order, can be found on the ASU Online Degree website.
+If circumstances lead you to veer from the recommended course schedule, please review the ABA Course Availability Grid for the semester you were admitted (Fall 2023 to Spring 2025, or Summer 2025 and beyond) to determine when courses are offered.
+Since courses are not offered each semester and the schedule is subject to change, we encourage you to arrange an advising appointment to devise an altered course schedule together.

 Session A, B, C and dynamically dated image

-The course sequence for this program is designed to promote mastery of course content by offering one course at a time.
+The course schedule for this program is designed to promote mastery of course content by offering one course at a time.
 During one semester, students complete one course during the first half (session A) and another during the second half (session B) for a total of 6 credits.
 Dynamically dated courses, such as the optional, 1 credit SPE 580 Practicum in ABA course, have unique start and end dates.

-2023 Start Term
+2025 Start Term

 *Optional* Supervised Fieldwork in Applied Behavior Analysis

 Review the following information about the optional supervised fieldwork in ABA course.
-Then, navigate to the bottom of the section for next steps to gain permission to participate.

 This course, SPE 580 Practicum in ABA, provides a qualified supervisor in accordance with the Board Certified Behavior Analyst (BCBA) experience requirements.
 Students are responsible for identifying a fieldwork site and will engage in supervised activities centered on the application of behavior analytic tasks associated with developing, maintaining, and oversight of behavior analytic programs.
 They may also engage in designing, implementing, and monitoring trainings for parents and staff.
 Students will gain experience in application of BACB Task List 5th edition (TL5) Content Areas.
 Offered on a semester basis - Fall, Spring and Summer - for approximately 16-17 weeks.